¡CINCO DE MAYO!

 In her own second battle, Goodwin appealed to the regular trial court, which was obliged under Texas law to hold a whole new trial.
 At that trial, Rush’s damages fell from $4,500 to $200, despite the fact he showed the court the contract, two change orders Ms. Goodwin had initialed but not signed and one which he had prepared but she hadn’t even initialed.

 The stubborn Mr. Rush appealed the $200 verdict.
 At the Court of Appeals, Kelly Rush found himself really swimming upstream.
 His only argument was that the trial court’s decision was contrary to the weight of the evidence, and those cases are hard to win on appeal.
 To make matters worse, in his zeal to save money, Mr. Rush forgot that sometimes lawyers are good for something.
-That “something” here would have been to get the documents he was relying actually admitted into the trial record so the court of appeals had something to look at.
+That “something” here would have been to get the documents on which he was relying actually admitted into the trial record so the court of appeals had something to look at.
 Without the missing documents – which Kelly Rush hadn’t introduced into the record – the Court of Appeals said it really had nothing to look at, and the $200 award stood.

 Parenthetically, one would think that the trial court would have helped out layman Kelly Rush on coaching him to introduce the documents into evidence.
 But it wasn’t required to.
 We bet Kelly Rush was glad he saved so much money by not hiring one of those worthless lawyers to help him out!
 Lesson: Document your work.
 Get signatures from the customer.
 Hire a lawyer when you need one.
 After all, lawyers hire arborists when they need them.
 OK, end of lesson … and the pozole’s on!